-Roadway landscaping will be consistent with SECTION 9 Design Guidelines included herein and shall be incorporated into the design of tentative and final tract maps.
+Roadway landscaping will be consistent with Section 7.3 Landscape Standards and 9.5.1 Streetscape Treatments included herein and shall be incorporated into the design of tentative and final tract maps.
 Other features for on-site roadway landscaping standards shall include:

-- Primary and secondary roadway landscaping improvements installed concurrent with construction of the road on which they front. - Landscaping for neighborhood intersections shall be constructed as each neighborhood street is built as each neighborhood street is constructed. - ❖ Landscaping within public rights-of-way will require approval by the City of Colton and assurance of continuing maintenance through the project's Homeowners Association or other appropriate entity.
+- Primary and secondary roadway landscaping improvements installed concurrent with construction of the road on which they front. - ❖ Landscaping for neighborhood intersections shall be constructed as each neighborhood street is built as each neighborhood street is constructed. - ❖ Landscaping within public rights-of-way will require approval by the City of Colton and assurance of continuing maintenance through the project's Homeowners Association or other appropriate entity.

-See Section 9.5 of the Landscape Design Guidelines for additional discussion on roadway landscaping.
+See 7.3 Landscape Standards and 9.5 Landscape Design Guidelines for additional discussion on roadway landscaping.

 THIS DOCUMENT IS PREPARED CONCEPTUAL IN NATURE, DRAFT ONLY FORMAT AND SUBJECT TO CHANGE.
 THE IDEAS PRESENTED SHALL NOT BE UTILIZED AS FACTUAL DOCUMENTATION WITHOUT THE EXPRESS WRITTEN APPROVAL OF THE CITY OF COLTON.
-THIS DRAFT WAS PREPARED ON DECEMBER 16, 2019.
+THIS DRAFT WAS PREPARED ON NOVEMBER 19, 2020.